niB-gnaW/FLApy2023/README.md

 ```

 ### Compute the Light Availability (LA) at voxels
-The LA is calculated at each voxel in the SFL.
-The LA is calculated by the `LAcalculator` class.
+The LAv is calculated at each voxel in the SFL.
+The LAv is calculated by the `LAcalculator` class.
-The voxel-traverse method is used to calculate the LA within SFL if the observation type is default.
+The voxel-traverse method is used to calculate the LAv within SFL if the observation type is default.
-A cutting-edge parallel computing method is used to calculate the LA within SFL, it can save a lot of time if the study area is large.
+A cutting-edge parallel computing method is used to calculate the LAv within SFL, it can save a lot of time if the study area is large.
 The actual processing time depends on the number of CPU cores.

 ```